Discover the memory paths in Paris

 I participate

-In words and music, the visitor travels to the heart of the Ashkenazi and Sephardic cultures through the small streets of the Marais on the traces of Jewish life.
-Schools, synagogues, businesses and secret gardens mark this discovery.
+In words and music, the visitor walks through the heart of Ashkenazi and Sephardic cultures through the small streets of the Marais on the traces of Jewish life.
+Schools, synagogues, shops and a secret garden mark this discovery.

 At the turn of a street or a square, musical readings will revive the soul of this old neighborhood nicknamed by its inhabitants the Pletzl.